Odilo Globocnik: Nazi Party and SS career

-Globocnik was a key player in the usurpation of the Austrian government by the Nazis.
+Globočnik was a key player in the usurpation of the Austrian government by the Nazis.
 With the Anschluss, Nazi Germany annexed Austria on 12 March 1938.

-Globocnik was rewarded with an appointment as a State Secretary in the Nazi government, established by Chancellor Arthur Seyss-Inquart on 15 March.
-On 10 April 1938, he was elected to the Reichstag.
+He was rewarded with an appointment as a State Secretary in the Nazi government, established by Chancellor Arthur Seyss-Inquart on 15 March.
+At the parliamentary election of 10 April, he was elected as a Nazi deputy to the Reichstag from the newly renamed Ostmark.
 Next came his appointment as Gauleiter of Vienna on 22 May 1938 by Adolf Hitler.

-In his early tenure as Gauleiter, Globocnik espoused Nazi anti-Jewish philosophy: "I will not recoil from radical interventions for the solution of Jewish questions."
+In his early tenure as Gauleiter, Globočnik espoused Nazi anti-Jewish philosophy: "I will not recoil from radical interventions for the solution of Jewish questions."
 Later that same year he opened Vienna's first anti-Semitic political exhibition, which was attended by 10,000 visitors on the first day.
 Prominent at the exhibition and received enthusiastically by the public was the film, "The Eternal Jew".

-Early gestures of accommodation to the new government by Cardinal Innitzer did not assuage the Austrian Nazi radicals, foremost among them being Globocnik.
+Early gestures of accommodation to the new government by Cardinal Innitzer did not assuage the Austrian Nazi radicals, foremost among them being Globočnik.
 He launched a crusade against the Church, and the Nazis confiscated property, closed Catholic organisations and sent many priests to Dachau.
 Anger at the treatment of the Church in Austria grew quickly, and in October 1938 the first act of overt mass resistance to the new regime took place.
 A rally of thousands left Mass in Vienna chanting "Christ is our Führer", before being dispersed by police.
 A Nazi mob ransacked Cardinal Innitzer's residence, after he denounced Nazi persecution of the Church.

-Globocnik was relieved of his posts and stripped of his party honours on 30 January 1939, when it was discovered that he was involved in illegal foreign currency speculation.
-As punishment, Himmler transferred Globocnik to the Waffen-SS, in the rank of junior sergeant (Unterscharführer), where he served with SS Standarte "Germania" during the Polish campaign.
-Himmler liked Globocnik and recognised the value of the Austrian.
-In late 1939, Globocnik was pardoned, promoted to SS-Brigadeführer, and assigned to Lublin province.
+Globočnik was relieved of his posts and stripped of his party honours on 30 January 1939, when it was discovered that he was involved in illegal foreign currency speculation.
+As punishment, Himmler transferred Globočnik to the Waffen-SS, in the rank of junior sergeant (Unterscharführer), where he served with SS Standarte "Germania" during the Polish campaign.
+Himmler liked Globočnik and recognised his value.
+In late 1939, Globočnik was pardoned, promoted to SS-Brigadeführer, and assigned to Lublin province.

 Crimes in occupied Poland

-On 9 November 1939, Himmler appointed Globocnik as SS and Police Leader in the Lublin district of the General Government territory.
-After the initially disappointing party career, Globocnik now had a second chance in the ranks of the SS and the police.
-On 16 February 1940, Globocnik declared: "The evacuated Jews should feed themselves and be supported by their countrymen, as these Jews have enough [food].
+On 9 November 1939, Himmler appointed Globočnik as SS and Police Leader in the Lublin district of the General Government territory.
+After the initially disappointing party career, Globočnik now had a second chance in the ranks of the SS and the police.
+On 16 February 1940, Globočnik declared: "The evacuated Jews should feed themselves and be supported by their countrymen, as these Jews have enough [food].
 If this does not succeed, one should let them starve."

-In the following years, Globocnik was responsible for:
+In the following years, Globočnik was responsible for: